Frequently Asked Questions

-A: If you are selected for an interview, you will be invited by phone.
-Otherwise, you will receive an email.
+A: If you are selected for an interview, you will be invited through our online scheduling platform, Thalamus.
 We will send all correspondence regarding application status via e-mail using the address you provide on your ERAS application.
 For best results, create an e-mail account that is only to be used by ERAS and the programs to which you are applying, and do not use a SPAM blocker.
 You will receive notification when a decision is made on your application.

 Q: Why haven’t I heard a decision from UF Anesthesiology regarding my application?
 I’ve already heard from all of the other programs to which I’ve applied this year.